MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ::: moniker-end

 ::: moniker range=">sc-om-2016"
 1. Install [MSOLEDBSQL 18.2](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server?view=sql-server-ver15#1821&preserve-view=true) or later on all management servers and the Web console server.
 2. Install [.NET Framework 4.6](https://support.microsoft.com/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows) on all management servers, gateway servers, Web console server, and SQL Server hosting the Operations Manager databases and Reporting server role.
 3. Install the [Required SQL Server update](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server) that supports TLS 1.2.
 4. Install [ODBC 17.3](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows?view=sql-server-ver15#173&preserve-view=true) or later on all management servers.
 5. Configure Windows to only use TLS 1.2.
 6. Configure Operations Manager to only use TLS 1.2.
 ::: moniker-end

 Operations Manager generates SHA1 and SHA2 self-signed certificates.
 This is required to enable TLS 1.2.
-If CA-signed certificates are used, make sure that the certificates are either SHA1 or SHA2.
+If CA-signed certificates are used, ensure that the certificates are either SHA1 or SHA2.

 ::: moniker range="sc-om-2016"
 >[!NOTE]
->If your security policies restrict TLS 1.0 and 1.1, installing a new Operations Manager 2016 management server, gateway server, Web console, and Reporting services role will fail because the setup media does not include the updates to support TLS 1.2.
+>If your security policies restrict TLS 1.0 and 1.1, installing a new Operations Manager 2016 management server, gateway server, Web console, and Reporting services role will fail because the setup media doesn't include the updates to support TLS 1.2.
 The only way you can install these roles is by enabling TLS 1.0 on the system, apply Update Rollup 4, and then enable TLS 1.2 on the system.
-This limitation does not apply to Operations Manager version 1801.
+This limitation doesn't apply to Operations Manager version 1801.

 ::: moniker-end
 ## Configure Windows Operating System to only use TLS 1.2 protocol